natedognj/miniGames/README.md

 # miniGames
- creating an arcade of games for practice
+ Creating an arcade of games for practice which can be swapped between in the gameHub.